Logo

 The market offers a variety of nutrition-related apps that can be classified by:

-It’s more practical to develop a diet assistant app or website catering to multiple categories.
-There has also been a hike in demand for apps with multiple functionalities as users seek one-stop solutions for all their fitness-related needs.
+It’s more practical to develop a diet assistant app catering to multiple categories.
+Users also appreciate apps with multiple functionalities as they seek one-stop solutions for all their fitness-related needs.

 However, with a limited budget, it’s OK to start with a minimum viable product (MVP), a minimal set of features addressing one issue.
 Once the MVP gains traction and builds trust among users, you may expand its scope and service catalog.